mana9er/mana9er-core/README.md

 # mc-mana9er
-A scalable management tool for minecraft server
+A scalable framework for management tool of minecraft server